Gelfand-Tsetlin polytopes and random contractions away from the limiting shapes: Introduction

 Let us now outline why this dimension estimate is difficult.
 The results of \cite{BeCoNe12,BeCoNe16} rely on the fact that the largest eigenvalue of random matrix models converge almost surely.
 Typically, the matrix models involved are as follows:

-where $A\in M_k$ is selfadjoint deterministic and $p$ is a random projection in $M_k\otimes M_n$.
-The spectrum of such an operator has been known since Voiculescu to converge to the free contraction of the spectral distribution of $A$ by the relative dimension of $p$, see \cite{BeCoNe12,BeCoNe16}, which we call $||A||_t$.
-In the core of this paper, we will not use the notation $||A||_t$ and rather study the Gelfand Tsetlin cone globally, however let us note that
+where $A\in M_k$ is selfadjoint deterministic and $p$ is a random uniform projection in $M_k\otimes M_n$ of rank approximately $tkn$ (for a fixed $t\in (0,1]$).
+The spectrum of such an operator has been known since Voiculescu to converge almost surely to the free contraction of the spectral distribution of $A$ by the relative dimension of $p$.
+The operator norm of this object is called $||A||_t$.
+Since this part is just a motivation, but not essential to the main results, we refer to \cite{BeCoNe12,BeCoNe16} for a thorough introduction and detail.
+In the core of this paper, we will not use the notation $||A||_t$ and rather study the Gelfand Tsetlin cone globally, so here, to link the topics, we will just note that

 provided that the eigenvalues of $A$ correspond to the top eigenvalues of the Gelfand Tsetlin cone.
 In the above equation, for the definition of $\LL$, we refer to definition \ref{defLiq} in the body of the manuscript.
 The papers of \cite{BeCoNe12,CoMa} are the first ones that prove that the largest eigenvalue converges almost surely to $||A||_t$.
 However, nothing is known about the speed of convergence, except in the notable case where $A$ itself is a projection, \cite{Co05} but the techniques at hand in \cite{BeCoNe12,CoMa} do not allow us to quantify the speed of convergence.